-In accordance with the fund rules, the fund may have six share classes: SEK, EUR and NOK and SEK C, NOK C and EUR C. Currently, only share class SEK and SEK C has started, share class SEK C is thus not avaliable.
+In accordance with the fund rules, the fund may have six share classes: SEK, EUR and NOK and SEK C, NOK C and EUR C. Currently, only share class SEK has started, share class SEK C has previously been avaliable but was closed in the beginning of 2021.